russss/epcexplorer/README.md

 ## Running

-Pass the serial device name to the binary - in my case:
+Pass the serial device name and driver name to the binary - in my case:

-	$ epcexplorer /dev/cu.SLAB_USBtoUART
+	$ epcexplorer /dev/cu.SLAB_USBtoUART ru5102